Andy-J-marshall/stanningley-bowls-website/README.md

     - Change the `historicTeamInfo` property include league data for any new teams or second teams
     - Update the `allTeamsInLeaguesSince2013` array to include an extra keys (second team teams need to be suffixed with ' (b)')
 8. Update the bowlsnet URLs in `teamInfo.tsx` if any have changed
+9. Update the `membership.tsx`, `about.tsx`, and `socialInfo.tsx` components with any new information

 ## Data